Revised December 16, 2016

 1. Once a student has changed schools he/she is considered a transfer student, and even if he/she returns to their original school, he/she must comply with the Transfer Policy.

 2. The word "participate" in the Transfer Policy means competing for your school in that sport/activity.
 This includes exhibition games and invitational tournaments/events, not just league play.
+Once a student is listed on a game sheet/roster, they will be deemed to have participated in that sport for that season.
 A transfer student would be eligible to practice with the school team.

 3. The Appeals Committee will not consider as a reason for transfer; that a sport or team is no longer offered at the previous school.